bek0s/gbkfit/docs/source/install.rst

      pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple --no-cache-dir gbkfit

 .. attention::
-   Because GBKFIT is currently in Alpha phase, it is located on the Test instance of PyPI.
-Once the testing phase is complete, the software will be moved to the production version of PyPI and will be installable using:
+   Because GBKFIT is currently in Alpha development phase, it is located on the Test instance of PyPI.
+Once the Alpha phase is complete, the software will be moved to the production version of PyPI and will be installable using:
    ``pip install gbkfit``.

 Installing from source
 ----------------------

+Installing GBKFIT from source requires additional technical expertise and you should have a good reason for preferring it over installing from PyPI.
+The two most common reasons are:

+- GBKFIT is not available on PyPI for your platform
+- You want to compile GBKFIT with a specific compiler

 To install GBKFIT from source you will need: